 I have always had a bit of a problem with shampoos.
 The normal synthetic ones made my head itch, and the ‘organic’ or ‘natural’ ones are rather pricey.
-And even with organic, there are always a couple of ingredients that make me doubt them a little.
 So, I decided to try something completely different, and delve into the world of home remedies and recipes in search of a completely natural and healthy way to wash hair.
-You have got to remember, there’s nothing healthy about shampoos… but that’s a whole different story which is worthy of it’s own post (which I may write some time)!

-If you are like me, then you probably like to experiment with random beauty recipes I must tell you, it’s been fun!
+If you are like me, then you probably like to experiment with random beauty recipes 🙂 It’s always great fun!
 (And sometimes not so fun when things go wrong).
 So if you would like to find out some recipes I have tried and tested for natural hair washing and conditioning, then follow my posts!

 Washing Hair With Rye Flour:

 This is really simple and easy, and works really well, so I can safely say that it’s one of my favourite methods!
-Rye contains a whole range of vitamins and elements, most importantly, a whole group of vitamin B, which is one of the most important for our hair.
-Rye is also a flour low on gluten, therefore will not get ‘doughey’.
+Rye contains a whole range of vitamins and nutrients-most importantly a whole complex of vitamin B, which is one of the most important for our hair.
+Rye is also a flour low in gluten, therefore will not get ‘doughey’.
 This recipe is suitable for all types of hair.

 What you need: